GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/matrix.md

 mat_operation.Run(Matrix.MatOperation.Multiplication, A, 10.4f, C);
 ```

-Becuase the `Addition` operation was initlized too, the user can proceed,
+Because the `Addition` operation was initialized too, the user can proceed,
 ``` csharp
 mat_operation.Run(Matrix.MatOperation.Addition, A, B, C);
 ```